 The subconscious mind doesn’t know the difference between reality and vivid imagination: if we can make you feel and experience the effects of any positive change as if they were already happening to you, your subconscious mind will gradually think of this as a "known", and by so will start to automate it.
 How we do this is by using specific suggestions that help reprogram your subconscious patterns and implement a new automatic behavior in line with your goals.

-How hypnotherapy can create positive associations in our subconscious mind is fascinating.
 Most of my clients use hypnotherapy to release their minds of the negative associations and limiting beliefs that are preventing them from reaching their goals, whether it's quitting tobacco, building their careers, developing greater self-confidence, cutting down on snacks, or taking their sports performance to the next level.
 Now, think about what YOU could change, starting today, if you truly want it!